regina-normal/regina/engine/data/census/README.txt

 All isomorphism signatures are second-generation.

-The extension .zsig is used (instead of something more sensible, like .sig.gz) so that ${INPUT_FILE_BASE} does the right thing in xcode's custom build rules.
+The extension .xzsig is used (instead of something more sensible, like .sig.xz) so that ${INPUT_FILE_BASE} does the right thing in xcode's custom build rules.

- -- Ben Burton <bab@maths.uq.edu.au>, Mon, 11 May 2026 13:09:17 +1000
+ -- Ben Burton <bab@maths.uq.edu.au>, Tue, 26 May 2026 16:25:08 +1000